PWP Training

 What is high-intensity PWP training?

+This is highly specialised training.
 High-intensity therapies look at people with problems like obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
 A large part of the role is to assess a person’s suitability for psychological interventions, implement treatment and evaluate the progress.

-Typically this work is done by a high-intensity therapist and not by a PWP.
+High-intensity PWP is specialised in comparison to PWP training, which looks at anxiety and depression mental health problems.
+This work is done by a high-intensity therapist and not by a PWP.
 However, PWP will work alongside high-intensity therapists at an IAPT provider or service.

 Is there PWP supervisor training?